 12. Valerian

-Valerian has been used to treat a variety of ailments such as insomnia, anxiety, and headaches.
+Valerian has been used to treat a variety of ailments, such as insomnia, anxiety, and headaches.
 It contains a compound called valerenic acid, which is thought to be responsible for its sedative effects.
 In addition to its use as a sleep aid, valerian is also said to promote relaxation and reduce stress.
-While similar to kava kava, unlike it, valerian does not appear to pose the same risks associated with prolonged use.
+While similar to kava kava, valerian does not appear to pose the same risks associated with prolonged use.

 13. Holy Basil